Our Services

 Helpful Resources

-Creatine supplementation typically draws water into muscle cells to boost size and strength but can also cause a small shift of fluid into spaces between cells, leading to mild swelling in the ankles and feet.
-This is more likely with high loading doses, prolonged sitting or standing, high salt intake or pre‐existing circulation issues.
+Creatine supplementation pulls water into muscle cells to enhance size and strength, but it can also shift a small amount of fluid into the spaces between cells.
+This may cause mild swelling in the ankles and feet, especially with high loading doses, prolonged sitting or standing, high sodium intake, or pre-existing circulation issues.

-There are several factors to consider and strategies to manage fluid retention; see below for risk factors, management tips and when to seek medical advice.
+Several risk factors and management strategies can help reduce fluid retention — see below for details on causes, tips, and when to seek medical advice.

 Creatine is one of the most researched and widely used supplements in sports nutrition.
 It boosts strength, power and muscle mass, but some users worry about fluid retention—especially swelling around the ankles.
 In this article, we'll explain why creatine and edema in legs can occur, who's most at risk, how to manage it, and when to seek medical advice.